Harel was confident that platinum-rank cultivators didn’t need even an hour of sleep daily.

 “...
 And yet another person I’ve failed.”

-Harel grit her teeth.
+Harel gritted her teeth.
 She wasn’t going to listen to this crap anymore.

 “Please just shut up already.”

-Marven looked like he was about to get angry, but Harel interrupted him.
+Marven looked about to get angry, but Harel interrupted him.

 “No, no, no… NO!
 I’m not done yet!
 My life experience may not measure up to a twentieth of your own, but I’ve had plenty of time to learn one important thing.
-Whenever I say ‘I can’t do it’ or ‘I suck at swordsmanship’ I feel a small little pang of satisfaction, relief even.
+Whenever I say, ‘I can’t do it’ or ‘I suck at swordsmanship,’ I feel a small pang of satisfaction and relief.
 Good!
-I suck at the sword, so I don’t even need to try!
-Trying is hard, being more is HARD!
+I suck at the sword, so I don’t need to try!
+Trying is hard.
+Being more is HARD!
 I’d rather be told that I have no potential whatsoever because when I’m told that I do, that means I HAVE TO FREAKING LIVE UP TO IT!”
 She reached Marven and pointed her finger at his face.
 She was a little taller than he was.
-“You want to know why your sect never improved, but only kept getting worse?
+“You want to know why your sect never improved but only worsened?
 Do you want to know why you haven’t made a single step of progress in your cultivation for hundreds of years?
 Because you’ve told yourself it's impossible.
-I get that you’re sad and I understand that you had to grieve.”
+I get that you’re sad, and I understand that you had to grieve.”
 Harel turned around and started walking away.
 “But I don’t want to be tied to a sinking stone.”
 Then she paused.
 “So choose, Marv.
 What are you going to do?”

 Neave stood at the place he usually restarted the loop.
 But there was no demon.
 The sky no longer had a red glow to it.
 Everything was dark.
-He took a stroll around the place he called home for so many years.
-All the liquid had either dried up or turned fully black.
+He strolled around the place he had called home for so many years.
+All the liquid had either dried up or turned entirely black.
 No more creeks or rivers flowed down the valleys.
-And almost everything was covered in thick obsidian growth.
+Thick obsidian growth covered almost everything.

 Ģē ƜƜƜ Ƨҿҿҿҿҿҿҿҿҿ….